criogenox/C_Cpp-version_FastSim_Algo_Railway/README.md

 `Error Handling:`
 - The parameterized implementation ensures the execution of the complete tests set, even in the event of an invalid test result.

-> CMake configuration: added several targets for a specific role, enabling better management of source files, libraries, and testing processes.
+> CMake configuration: added several targets for a specific role, enabling better management of library compilation, and testing process.

-`TARGET_SRC`
-- It compiles the entire source code of the project into an executable.

-`TARGET_LIB`
+`BUILD_STATIC_LIB`
 - It creates a static library from the specified source files.
 - Its functionality testing is done by linking to the main program as entry point.

-`TARGET_TEST`
+`BUILD_TESTS`
 - It compiles the test files, enabling the run of unit tests according to the author's checking data.
-- It executes linked against the GoogleTest libraries (gtest_main, gmock_main) and the TARGET_LIB.
+- It executes linked against the GoogleTest libraries (gtest_main) and the previously compiled libray.
    </p>
    <div>